EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 * POLICY - Apply the cache redirection policy to determine whether the request should be directed to the cache or to the origin.
 * ORIGIN - Direct all requests to the origin server.
 Possible values: CACHE, POLICY, ORIGIN
-Default value: CRD_POLICY
+Default value: POLICY

 <b>onPolicyMatch</b>
 Redirect requests that match the policy to either the cache or the origin server, as specified.
 Note: For this option to work, you must set the cache redirection type to POLICY.
 Possible values: CACHE, ORIGIN
-Default value: CRD_ORIGIN
+Default value: ORIGIN

 <b>redirectURL</b>
 URL of the server to which to redirect traffic if the cache redirection virtual server configured on the NetScaler appliance becomes unavailable.